awelm/blog/content/posts/evil-compiler.md

 >
 > **Me:** But eventually the source code of your trusted compiler will need to be compiled using another compiler B. How can you be sure B isn’t sneaking backdoors into your compiler during compilation?
 >
 > **You:** I would need to check B’s source code too.
-Hmm... actually checking B’s source code would lead to the same problem because I also need to trust whatever compiles B. Maybe I could disassemble the compiled executable and verify that no backdoors were added.
+Hmm... actually checking B’s source code would lead to the same problem because I also need to trust whatever compiles B. I could always disassemble the compiled executable and verify that no backdoors were added.
 >
 > **Me:** But the disassembler is also just another program that needs to be compiled eventually, so it’s possible the disassembler has backdoors injected into it.
 A compromised disassembler could decide to hide the backdoors of the program being disassembled.
 >
 > **You:** What are the odds of this actually happening?
 The attacker would need to have built my compiler and then used it to compile my disassembler.
 >
 > **Me:** After creating the C programming language, Dennis Ritchie joined forces with Ken Thompson to create Unix (written in C).
-So if you’re on Unix, your entire OS and CLI toolchain is vulnerable to the Thompson attack.
+So in theory anyone running Unix is vulnerable to the Thompson attack.
 >
 > **You:** It’s probably pretty difficult to build this evil compiler, so hopefully this attack is unlikely.
 >